Lane Kenworthy, The Good Society

 - Workplace safety has been improving for at least a century, and it continues to do so.

 Comparison with other rich democratic countries suggests that America could be doing better.
-In many of those nations, fewer jobs have poor work conditions.
-Pay for workers in the lower half of the wage distribution has risen more rapidly.
-Health insurance, pensions, and other benefits often are provided by government, so they don’t hinge on a person’s particular employer and they aren’t at risk if a person switches firms.
-Workers must be notified of their schedules farther in advance.
-And workplaces are safer.
+In many of those nations, fewer jobs have poor work conditions, pay for workers in the lower half of the wage distribution has risen more rapidly, benefits (health insurance, pensions, and others) are provided by the government and hence don’t hinge on a person’s particular employer and aren’t at risk if a person switches firms, workers must be notified of their schedules farther in advance, and workplaces are safer.

 - On how to define and measure “job quality,” see, among others, Christopher Jencks, Lauri Perman, and Lee Rainwater, “What Is a Good Job?
 A New Measure of Labor-Market Success,” American Sociological Review, 1988; Francis Green, Demanding Work: The Paradox of Job Quality in the Affluent Economy, Princeton University Press, 2005; Eurofound, Trends in Job Quality in Europe, Publications Office of the European Union, 2012; OECD, OECD Guidelines on Measuring the Quality of the Working Environment, OECD, 2017. ↩